matthewjumpsoffbuildings/vue-pug-plugin/README.md

 ## Usage

 You can use `pug-vue-plugin` with any build tool or bundler, long as you can pass [pug compiler options](https://pugjs.org/api/reference.html) through to the pug preprocessor.
-All that is required is that you pass `pug-vue-plugin` as a `preCodeGen` plugin to the pug plugins array
+All that is required is that you pass `pug-vue-plugin` as a `preCodeGen` plugin to the pug options `plugins` array

 ### Rollup / Vite